Why Your Brain Replays Conversations at Night (And How to Stop It)

 People may experience:

-Your body can stay slightly tense without you realizing it:
+Your body can stay slightly tense without you realising it:

 These feelings, in themselves, are a cause of additional concern.